tiny-logger/tiny-logger/README.md

 ```

 ## Development
+### Without Docker
+You'll need to have Composer and PHP installed on your machine

 ### Docker
 #### Build an image
 To build an image, navigate to the root of tiny-logger project that contains `Dockerfile` and run this command: